|

 Faith of Socrates |

-Because he understood the superiority and immortality of
+Because he understood the superiority and immortality

-the body. |
+indifference to the body. |

 The serpent of error |

-Who shall say that man is alive today, but may be dead
+Who shall say that man is alive today, but may be

-bites the heel of truth, but cannot kill truth.
-Truth bruises the head of error
+Error bites the heel of truth, but cannot kill truth.
+Truth bruises the head of

-we fighting? |
+side are we fighting? |

 Servants and masters |

-The understanding that the Ego is Mind, and that there is
+The understanding that the Ego is Mind, and that

-would appear to be the master of good, and sickness to be the rule of
+evil would appear to be the master of good, and sickness to be the rule of

 existence, while health would seem the exception, death the inevitable, and